organix/uFork/docs/udbg.md

 Enables or disables automatic refilling of the root sponsor.
 When `enabled` is true, the "play" command behaves as if the root sponsor is inexhaustible.
-Enabled by default.
+Disabled by default.

 ## Status messages